– By Senator Abdulhakeem Adeleke

 They urged participants to become true Omoluabi ambassadors, stressing that leadership is rooted in service, credibility, and ethical conduct.

-In his remarks, Abdulhakeem Adeleke, Secretary of the Coalition of Yoruba Youth Leaders Forum and Official Rapporteur of the event, stated that the celebration reaffirmed culture as a vital tool for education and nation-building, noting that Yoruba values and traditions are designed to raise disciplined and responsible citizens.
+In his remarks, Abdulhakeem Adeleke, Secretary of the Coalition of Yoruba Youth Leaders Forum and Official Reporter of the event, stated that the celebration reaffirmed culture as a vital tool for education and nation-building, noting that Yoruba values and traditions are designed to raise disciplined and responsible citizens.

 Awards :